 The introduction of PrEP is also empowering for health care workers who serve key populations.
 “I’m honored and proud to be one of the first health care workers to provide PrEP in the DRC,” said a health care worker at the Edith Cavell Clinic in Kinshasa.
 “It’s a good feeling because it shows that we are fighting HIV in all ways.
 We’re seeing clients adhere to their medication and tell others about it.
 The demand for PrEP has been increasing, and we see clients acting as PrEP ambassadors to their friends, families and sex partners.”

-All ICAP-supported facilities in DRC provide the full package of HIV prevention, care, and treatment services, including HIV testing, prevention of mother-to-child transmission, integrated tuberculosis and HIV care, and support for survivors of sexual and gender-based violence.
-Since 2014, ICAP has supported community- and facility-based HIV services tailored to the needs of key populations in Kinshasa and Haut Katanga, including psychosocial support and mobile testing and referrals.
-The lessons learned and partnerships resulting from this experience informed ICAP’s launch of PREP services.
+All ICAP-supported facilities in DRC provide the full package of HIV care and treatment services, including prevention of mother-to-child transmission, integrated tuberculosis and HIV care, and support for survivors of sexual and gender-based violence.
+Since 2014, ICAPsupports community- and facility-based HIV services tailored to the needs of key populations in Kinshasa and Haut Katanga, including psychosocial support and mobile testing and referrals.
+The experience, relationships, and reputation built by ICAP and its partners in serving key populations formed a strong foundation for the launch of PrEP services.

 “We don’t have a lot of data on the use of PrEP in resource-limited settings, so we are very excited to learn from this experience and to understand how HCW feel about providing PrEP and how clients feel about taking daily medications to lower their risk of acquiring HIV infection,” notes Elaine J. Abrams, MD, ICAP’s senior research director and principal investigator of the Global Technical Assistance project.
 “We know even less about attitudes toward, satisfaction with, and barriers to PrEP in these settings, so this evaluation will provide critical information that should inform the national programs as they plan to implement and scale up PrEP services, and point the way to bringing PrEP to more people in the country.”